astampoulis/makam-paper-funpearl/makamcode/02-binding-forms.md

 ```
 -->

 STUDENT.
 Still, I feel like we've been playing to the strengths of λProlog....
-Yes,
+Yes, single-variable
-single-variable binding, substitutions, and so on work nicely, but how about any other form
+binding, substitutions, and so on work nicely, but how about any other form of binding?
+Say, binding
-of binding?
-Say, binding multiple variables at the same time?
-We are definitely going to
-need that for the language we have in mind, and I remember that \citet{keuchel2016needle}
+multiple variables at the same time?
+We are definitely going to need that for the language we have
-mention that HOAS encodings do not work for such forms of binding.
+in mind.
+I was under the impression that HOAS encodings do not work for such forms of binding -- for
+example, I was reading \citet{keuchel2016needle} recently and I remember reading something like
+that.

 ADVISOR.
-I beg to differ.
-Let's try it out; let's try adding multiple-argument functions
+That's not really true; having first-class support for single-variable binders should be enough, and I think this is well-understood.
+But let's try it out, maybe adding multiple-argument functions for
-for example -- I mean uncurried ones.
+example -- I mean uncurried ones.
 Want to give it at try?

 STUDENT.
 Let me see.
 Well, I want to write something like this, but I know this is wrong.